-Her bell is preserved in Pensacola, the cradle of Naval Aviation and her builder’s plate is at the Hampton Roads Naval Museum.
+Her bell is preserved in Pensacola, the cradle of Naval Aviation.
+For years it sat outside in the pouring sub-tropical rain:

 The Forrestal-class supercarrier (CV-61) of the same name ordered in 1954 and sold for scrap in 2014 maintained her legacy.

 A vibrant veteran’s group, which celebrates the armada of past Rangers, is very active.

 Displacement: 14,576 tons standard; 17,577 tons full load